DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 The fact that the computer was in a public space may have signalled the potential for a change in ownership once the woman had left the community.
-The anthropological literature also distinguishes between the dynamics surrounding ownership of ‘high end’ items, such as vehicles, as well as scarce or ‘luxury’ goods, with those considered for ‘everyday’ use.
+The anthropological literature also distinguishes between the dynamics surrounding ownership of ‘high end’ items, such as vehicles, and scarce or ‘luxury’ goods, compared with those considered for ‘everyday’ use.
 Myers observed that Pintupi people distinguished between private and community property in relation to vehicle ownership.[^30] ‘Private’ vehicles were those purchased with an individual’s own money, with the